 Sophomore Career Series (SCS)

-JACK is a weekly spring seminar for juniors.
+JACK is a weekly seminar for juniors.
 Topics include: career exploration and self-exploration, internships, networking, resume writing, and transition into senior year.

 Career Advancement Seminar for Seniors (CASS)